goodjobjohn/goodjob/README.md

 Description: Good job, is a theme for John, by John, about John.
 Good job, John.

-About: Based on studio.bio Plate starter theme.
+About theme: Based on Plate starter theme by studio.bio.
+Stripped out a lot anddded my own way of doing things.

 Author: John Basham

 Author URI: https://goodjob.com/

-Version: 1.3
+Version: 1.4

 *******************************************************************
+### 1.4 2019-06-15
+- add index under title to animation template (buggy)
+- added google analytics

 ### 1.3 2019-06-14
 - change text on home
 - add excerpt to home